-Next we tried the Power Library the online portal from Pennsylvania's Office of Commonwealth Libraries.
-Here we learned that digitized copies of the Pittston Gazette published between 1850 and 1908 had been put online and were accesible through the West Pittston Library.
+Next we tried Power Library the online portal from Pennsylvania's Office of Commonwealth Libraries.
+Here we learned that digitized copies of the Pittston Gazette published between 1850 and 1908 were online and accesible through the West Pittston Library.

 So we used the "advanced search" feature and searched for Peter Joyce between 1900 and 1902.
 We found an obituary and funeral report for Peter Joyce and discovered that he had died on June 26, 1901.

 Here is a direct link to the Pittston Gazette from the West Pittston Library.